CosminVulpe/online-shop/README.md

 - User can register and login
 - User can decrease or increase the products directly from cart
 - The products can be sorted both by the categoty and supplier
-- Products can be found by searching by their nama
+- Products can be found by searching by their name

 ### The general page breakdown:
 - Home Page (URL: /)